 Getting your vitamin D levels tested may be a challenge.
 In the last 10 years, demand for the blood test has jumped 4000 percent.
-Some insurance plans don’t cover it and Medicare has restricted rebates for vitamin D testing to high-risk individuals, such as those with osteoporosis, deeply pigmented skin or chronic lack of exposure to the sun.
+Some insurance plans don’t cover it, and Medicare has restricted rebates for vitamin D testing to high-risk individuals, such as those with osteoporosis, deeply pigmented skin, or chronic lack of exposure to the sun.

 The Institute of Health has set the recommended dietary allowance to be 600 units a day.
 If you have a vitamin D deficiency, you may need more than that.
 Some people may benefit from adding 1-2,000 IU of vitamin D per day.
-Some people who have been diagnosed with a severe deficiency or have certain medical conditions may take up to 5-10,000 IU per day.
+People who have been diagnosed with a severe deficiency or have certain medical conditions may take up to 5-10,000 IU per day.

 Too much vitamin D can cause toxicity, which can lead to abnormal heart rhythms, kidney stones, muscle weakness, and confusion.
 You would have to take very high levels of vitamin D over an extended period for it to get toxic.
 It’s important to talk to your doctor before taking high doses of vitamin D.